Guest VMs will fail to engage VSS when application-aware image processing is enabled generating an error:

 “The virtual machine ' Vm-Name' cannot be hot backed up since it has no SCSI controllers attached.
 Please add one or more SCSI controllers to the virtual machine before performing a backup.
 (Virtual machine ID).”

 - Make sure that the virtual machine files (VHD files) are not sitting in the root folder of the CSV, as this may prevent correct snapshot creation due to permission restrictions.
-We strongly recommend to keep virtual machine files in separate folder.
+We strongly recommend keeping virtual machine files in separate folder.
 More information regarding this can be found here.

 Diskshadow /L C:\writers.txt